Kylie Jenner ‘X-Rated’ Blushes To Launch Amid Empty Highlighter Scandal

 Instead of receiving the $22 Kylighter they ordered, customers were getting an empty compact.

-People took to social media and tweeted at the reality star and her cosmetics brand directly to tell them about the empty product.
+People took to social media and tweeted at the reality star, and her cosmetics brand directly to tell them about the empty product.

 You serious Kylie Jenner really!
 Where my highlighter@KylieJenner @kyliecosmetics @KylieJenner @kyliecosmetics pic.twitter.com/o9JvKebgRP